 Image via Clopaydoor

-Here are the six elements of persuasion that you can use to build a high-converting landing page:
+Here are the six essential elements of persuasion that you can use to build a high-converting landing page:

 Reciprocity: When users receive a free gift or a sample from a brand, they feel a sense of obligation to reciprocate.